Speak of the Devil (Ozzy Osbourne album): Other

 A double album, Speak of the Devil represents the fulfillment of a contractual obligation, as Osbourne owed Jet Records two more records.
 Though the album has long been a fan favourite, Osbourne himself has publicly renounced Speak of the Devil, stating that it was only released to satisfy a contractual obligation.
 The live versions of "Iron Man", "Children of the Grave" and "Paranoid" featuring Randy Rhoads which were originally intended to be part of Speak of the Devil were eventually released in 1987 on Tribute, an album dedicated to the memory of the deceased guitarist.

 Though they had been full-time members of Osbourne's band for some time, this is Osbourne's first album to feature bassist Sarzo and drummer Aldridge.
 The duo had been credited on the 1981 Diary of a Madman album but did not actually perform on it.
 Speak of the Devils gatefold photo includes a member of Osbourne's road crew (who took part in the stage show by bringing the vocalist drinks between songs) who suffered from dwarfism and who Osbourne nicknamed "Ronnie", a joke aimed at Ronnie James Dio.
 Dio had replaced Osbourne as Black Sabbath's lead vocalist and stood only 5' 4" tall.

-Speak of the Devil was released one month before Osbourne's former band, Black Sabbath, released their own live album entitled Live Evil, a situation which contributed to a growing rivalry between the two camps.
+Speak of the Devil was released around two months before Osbourne's former band, Black Sabbath, released their own live album entitled Live Evil, a situation which contributed to a growing rivalry between the two camps.
 In the US, sales of Speak of the Devil were much better than those of Live Evil, while in the UK it was Live Evil which attained the higher chart-placing: figures on ultimate sales are not widely available.

 The original CD release of Speak of the Devil omitted the song "Sweet Leaf", presumably due to time constraints.
 It was, however, reinstated for the 1995 reissue of the album.